Roman Sculpture

 Sarcophagi

-Marble and limestone sarcophagi elaborately carved in relief were characteristic of elite Roman inhumation burials from the 2nd-4th c.
+Elaborately carved marble and limestone sarcophagi adorned with intricate relief sculptures became characteristic features of elite Roman burials during the 2nd-4th c.
 AD.

 Selene approaching Endymion, c..
 200–220 AD.
 Metropolitan Museum of Arts. (c) Typhon2222